Static Background Removal in Vehicular Radar: Filtering in Azimuth-Elevation-Doppler Domain: Signal Model

-FMCW radar sends a sequence of chirps within a frame, and the round-trip delay at each chirp varies (slightly) due to relative motion.
-By decomposing the $t$ into fast time $t_f$ (time within a chirp) and slow time $n$ (the chirp index, i.e. time between chirps), i.e., $t=nT_c+t_f$, we can represent the round-trip delay for the target at $n$-th chirp $\tau_n$ using its Doppler velocity $v_r$ and the round-trip delay for the first chirp $\tau_0=2\sqrt{x_0^2+y_0^2+z_0^2}/c_0$:
+For measuring the Doppler velocity, FMCW radar sends a sequence of chirps within a frame, as the round-trip delay at each chirp varies slightly due to relative motion.
+By decomposing the $t$ into fast time $t_f$ (i.e., time within a chirp) and slow time $n$ (the chirp index), i.e., $t=nT_c+t_f$, we can represent the round-trip delay for the target at $n$-th chirp $\tau_n$ using its Doppler velocity $v_r$ and the round-trip delay for the first chirp $\tau_0$: